13 Dangerous Myths About Food Allergies

 Myth: But doctors are giving peanuts to kids with allergies

 Actually, they’re not, but it is easy to confuse LEAP with something called “peanut oral immunotherapy.”
 Oral immunotherapy research tests whether allergists can treat food allergies by exposing kids to incredibly tiny amounts of the allergen—peanut proteins.
 The researchers gradually increase exposure over a period of years until they reach a maintenance dose.
 The goal is to see if it’s possible to retrain the immune system so it won’t react to peanuts as a dangerous substance and trigger a severe reaction.
 “The peanut trials are farther along than tree nut, eggs, and milk, and have had some success,” says Dr. Dorn.
-Find out more about peanut immunotherapy for peanut allergies.

 Myth: Epinephrine is a dangerous drug, try an antihistamine first